Fiscal Year 2010 U.S. Federal Budget and Spending

 - All other mandatory programs - $590 billion.
 These programs include Food Stamps, Unemployment Compensation, Child Nutrition, Child Tax Credits, Supplemental Security for the Blind and Disabled, Student Loans, and Retirement/Disability programs for Civil Servants, the Coast Guard, and the Military.

 Reducing the Mandatory budget was one reason President Obama fought so hard for healthcare reform.

-Mandatory Spending is revealed in the FY 2012 budget.
-Since the Mandatory budget is really just an estimate of mandated spending, the OMB usually does a good job of estimating it.
-In fact, Mandatory spending was $1.954 billion.
+Mandatory spending was revealed in the FY 2012 budget.
+Since the mandatory budget is really just an estimate of mandated spending, the OMB usually does a good job of estimating it.
+In fact, mandatory spending was $1.954 billion.
 Here's the breakdown:

 Many people are still angry that their tax dollars went toward bailing out banks.
 However, this short-term emergency solution avoided a deeper recession by convincing panicked banks that the government would not let them fail.

-Military Spending - Actual military spending increased to $851.3 billion, if you include the following three categories.
+Actual military spending increased to $851.3 billion if you include the following three categories.
 First, there's the base budget for the Department of Defense, which was $527.9 billion.
 It expanded pay for retired military personnel and for Veterans Disability Compensation.
 It allowed for improved care for wounded service members, especially those mental health needs.
 The Defense Department promised to review acquisitions and defense technology development to eliminate waste.
 It also focused on improving the facilities used by service personnel.

 - Veterans Affairs - $53.1 billion.

 - National Nuclear Security Administration - $9.9 billion.